devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### npmInstall <a name="npmInstall"></a>
+npmInstall is used for installing packages from node package mangager, for example used in nodejs or angular projects.
 #### parameter
+You need to two parameters for this function.

+Example: npmInstall(1st-parameter, 2nd-parameter)

-1. Path to the project where the dependencies from the package.json file are to be installed.
+1st-parameter: It is always needed.
+It is the path to the project where the dependencies from the package.json file are to be installed.
+It is of type string.
-2. Json-object: Name of a package, global or local installation, or array of npm arguments
+2nd-parameter: It is optional.
+It is the array of Json-objects which contains Name of a package, global or local installation, or array of npm arguments.

+### Details

+In 2nd-parameter, you can add 3 attributes.
-* (Optional) name of a package {"name": string }
+1st-attribute: It is optional and it is the name of a package.
+Example: {"name": string }
-* (Optional) global or local installation.
-Default is local, therefore false {"global" : boolean }
+2nd-attribute: It is optional and it is for global or local installation.
+Default is local, therefore false.
+Example: {"global" : boolean }
-* (Optional) array of npm arguments {"args": string[]}
+2nd-attribute: It is optional and it is the array of npm arguments.
+Example: {"args": string[]}
 #### example
-npmInstall("jump-the-queue/angular", {"name": "@angular/cli", "global": true, "args": ["--save-dev"]}) will run 'npm install -g --save-dev @angular/cli' in the directory 'jump-the-queue/angular'.
+* npmInstall("jump-the-queue/angular", {"name": "@angular/cli", "global": true, "args": ["--save-dev"]})
+will run 'npm install -g --save-dev @angular/cli' in the directory 'jump-the-queue/angular'.

-npmInstall("my-thai-star/angular")
+* npmInstall("my-thai-star/angular")
 will run 'npm install' in the directory 'my-thai-star/angular'

+Note:
+1. Existing project is required.
+2. User will execute this manually.

 ***